Time-Of-Use PricesApril 23, 2021, 1:56 pm

 Regulated Price Plan (RPP): Time-Of-Use (TOU) Prices and Tiered Prices

-To support people as they stay home during the Province-wide Shutdown, the government will hold electricity prices to the off-peak rate of 8.5 cents-per-kilowatt-hour (8.5 ¢/kWh) for all Time-of-Use and Tiered customers on a temporary basis starting January 1, 2021.
+Between January 1, 2021 and February 22, 2021 the government decided to hold electricity prices to the off-peak rate of 8.5 cents-per-kilowatt-hour (8.5 ¢/kWh) for all Time-of-Use and Tiered customers to support people during the Province-wide Shutdown.

-After the temporary period, electricity prices will be at the rates shown below and as set by the Ontario Energy Board.
+From February 23, 2021, the electricity prices will be at the rates shown below and as set by the Ontario Energy Board:.

 The Ontario Energy Board has announced new electricity prices for households and small businesses, effective January 1, 2021, under the Regulated Price Plan.